regianenas/currency_converter/README.md

 ```
 docker-compose up -d
 ```
-After that, it is necessary to create migrates in the database.
+After that, it is necessary to apply migrates in the database.
 For that open a bash instance on your container calling ./bash.sh on the root of this project using the following commands:
 ```
 docker-compose run web_app bash
 cd converter_app
-python manage.py makemigrations
 python manage.py migrate
 ```
 To use Django admin dependencies one needs to register a user, still inside the bash